You Got Questions — We Got Answers

 Please call 804-594-7009 and we will work with you to determine if what you have to donate is suitable for sale in the store.

 Yes, in some cases.
 Depending on the location and the item to be donated, we can do pickups.

 How do I volunteer?

 We have many opportunities for volunteers!
 You can volunteer to help build a house, work in the store, or do critical repairs!
-Our volunteer hotline is 804-372-9755 or send an email to firstname.lastname@example.org.
+Send an email to firstname.lastname@example.org.